-Within the Residential Solar (Small) sub-program, 25% of incentives are reserved for Energy Sovereignty projects for six months following the closing of the submission window9, with the Project Selection Protocol giving preference to projects that facilitate energy sovereignty.
+Within the Residential Solar (Small) sub-program, 25% of incentives are reserved for Energy Sovereignty projects for six months after the application window opens, with the Project Selection Protocol giving preference to projects that facilitate energy sovereignty.
 Residential Solar projects can achieve Energy Sovereignty through a third-party owner lease or power purchase agreement (PPA) with the option of an early buyout seven years or earlier after energization.
 The contract between the participant and the TPO should define the terms of the buyout, as ILSFA REC payments are paid upfront, removing the option of withholding payments to ensure the ownership transfer occurs as planned.